MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 > [!NOTE]
 > For a list of Office products covered by this privacy information, see [Privacy controls available for Office products](products-versions-privacy-controls.md).

 If you have a work or school account, your organization's admin may have provided you with the ability to use one or more cloud-backed services (also referred to as "optional connected experiences") while using the Office apps, like Word or Excel, that are included with Microsoft 365 Apps for enterprise.
 These cloud-backed services are optional.
 Whether you use them is up to you.
-They are provided to you under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/privacystatement).
+They're provided to you under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/privacystatement).
 In some cases, other terms may also apply.
 This article lists the cloud-backed services, further explains their terms of use, and describes how you can turn them off or on at any time.

 > [!NOTE]
 > - If you're an admin, see [Admin controls for optional connected experiences](#admin-controls-for-optional-connected-experiences).